andreicorpo/ouija-quiz-game/README.md

 # Ouija Quizz
-Hangman style game with questions from the askOuija subreddit.
+Hangman style game with questions and answers from the askOuija subreddit.

 The user is given a question and he has to guess the answer given by the community, or better said, the Ouija.